Omenranr/DigiBox2/documentation/DESIGN_PATTERN_DECISIONS.md

       ```
       _mint(msg.sender, newItemId);
       ```
-      After this, we can not check the provenance.
-WHY ?
       We want our NFT to be able to be offered.
 So Alice, can offer the NFT purchased from our marketPlace to Bob.
 We just need to be aware of the NFT ID, when it is sent back.
  - State Machine :
  - Oracle : We collect data from the users and the offers directly in our data base.
 We do not have the necesity to use an Oracle.
  - Randomness : We have no need for random data in our Dapp.